- Prep time 5 minutes

-- Pour the flour and eggs into a bowl with about 1/3 of the milk and whisk together until smooth.
-Once smooth, whisk in the remaining milk (if you add all the milk in the first stage you’re more likely to get lumps).
-Add a pinch of salt and whisk to combine.
+- Heat the oven to 425°F (or 220°C).
+In a large bowl, whisk the flour, eggs, and one-third of the milk until smooth.
+Whisk in the remaining milk (if you add all the milk in the first stage, you’re more likely to get lumps).
+Add the salt and whisk to combine.
 Set aside while you preheat the oil.

-- Add 1 tablespoon of neutral oil (or even better lard or beef drippings, something with a high smoke point) to each portion of a 12-whole muffin pan.
-Place the muffin pan into an oven set to 425°F (or 220°C), and heat until the oil is very hot
+- Into each cup of a 12-whole muffin pan, pour 1 tablespoon of the oil (or even better lard or beef drippings, something with a high smoke point).
+Place the muffin pan into the oven and heat for 5 to 7 minutes, until the oil is very hot

 - Transfer the batter into a jug or glass measuring cup for ease of pouring.
 Remove the pan from the heat and quickly but carefully pour the batter into the muffin pan, filling each portion about half full.
 The batter should bubble as it hits the oil—if not, the oil is not hot enough.
 Bake for 20 to 25 minutes, until well-risen and golden brown.